probe-dock/probe-dock-site/_drafts/2016-02-02-probedock-v0.1.14.md

 ### Test Suite Size

 This widget shows the evolution of the total number of tests in your test suite by week.
-It shows the growth of the test suite over a longer period than the existing test run activity widget.
+Unlike the test run activity widget which shows daily activity, this one shows the cumulative growth of the test suite, and over a much longer timespan.
 Of course, it can also be filtered by project and/or user.

 ![Test Suite Size Widget]({{ page.media_folder }}/test-suite-size.png)

-This widget has been added both to the dashboard and the new project page.
+It has been added both to the dashboard and the new project page.
-In the project page, it shows the total number of tests only in a specific project.
+In the project page, it only shows the total number of the tests specific to the project.